ericchen321/guanxiongchen.io/index.md

 # Technical Experience

 #### - Volunteering Student at UBC SPIN (Sensory Perception & Interaction Group)
-_from September 2019 to present_
+_from September 2019 to present at Dept. of Computer Science at UBC_

 Notable skills: research, embedded programming

  [Keep Reading](./tech-exp/spin.md)

 #### - USRA Research Student at UBC ReSeSS (The Reliable, Secure, and Sustainable Software Lab)
-_from May 2019 to current at Dept. of Electrical and Computer Engineering, UBC_
+_from May to August 2019 at Dept. of Electrical and Computer Engineering, UBC_

 Notable skills: research, static analysis, Android